network overlays

 Network Overlays and Virtual Networks

-Network overlays have emerged as a powerful solution to address the challenges posed by the increasing complexity of modern networks.
+Network overlays have emerged as a powerful solution to address the challenges of modern networks’ increasing complexity.
 This blog post will explore network overlays, their benefits, and how they improve connectivity and scalability in today’s digital landscape.

 Network overlays are virtual networks that run on physical networks, providing an additional abstraction layer.
 They allow organizations to create logical networks independent of the underlying physical infrastructure.
 This decoupling enables flexibility, scalability, and simplified management of complex network architectures.